 Steps to become a travel nurse:

 - Understand the role of a travel nurse

 - Pass the NCLEX and become an RN

 - Find a travel nurse staffing agency and apply

 1. A career as a travel nurse – is it right for you?

-Travel nurses work for independent staffing companies that recruit RNs to fill temporary positions across the United States and abroad.
-The ongoing shortage of nurses is challenging enough for hospitals and clinics to maintain their staffing needs.
-Travel nurses can help in staffing issues but can also come in to fill in temporary gaps when nurses take a vacation, go on maternity/paternity leave or get hired away by a different hospital or medical facility.
+Travel nurses work for independent staffing companies that recruit RNs to fill positions across the United States and abroad.
+The ongoing shortage of nurses makes it challenging for hospitals and clinics to maintain their staffing needs.
+Travel nurses can help in staffing issues but can also come in to fill in temporary gaps when nurses take a vacation, go on leave or get hired by a different hospital or medical facility.
 Travel nurses don’t always need to work in different states – some serve at local understaffed hospitals.

-Travel nurses sign a contract to fill a temporary position for several days, weeks, months or longer with potential opportunities including international work.
+Travel nurses sign a contract to fill a temporary position that can last several days, weeks, months or longer with potential opportunities including international work.
 When contracts are up, travel nurses either extend their stay at the same location or move on to a new destination and opportunity.
-Everything’s based on the supply and demand for nurses depending on specialty.
-Travel nurses can find a temporary assignment they love that turns into a full-time position.
+The length of their contracts can vary, although most placements are between 8 to 26 weeks.
+Some travel nurses can find a temporary assignment they love and have it turn into a full-time position.

-If you have a desire to try new experiences, meet new people, visiting new areas, and continue to develop an understanding for healthcare in other communities, becoming a travel nurse can be an exciting career move!
+If you have a desire to try new experiences, meet new people, visit new areas, and continue to develop an understanding of healthcare in other communities, becoming a travel nurse can be an exciting career move!

 What will your workdays be like?